USRSE/usrse23/pages/participate/participate.md

 Authors of accepted submissions are expected to register by the author registration deadlines below or they will not be included in the program.

-Templates for the various submission types can be found in their descriptions below.
+**Review and Publication**: All contributions will be subject to standard peer review for quality, relevance, and novelty, which will determine acceptance and the form of presentation.
+All submissions will be kept confidential prior to publication in the proceedings.
+Instructions for camera-ready versions will be sent to authors of accepted submissions.
+All submission types will be published as open access in Zenodo.

 **Questions?** Contact the organizers: [usrsecon2023@easychair.org](mailto:usrsecon2023@easychair.org).